 It might seem obvious to state the fact that alarm systems have wireless features, but there is more to this than just the ability to connect wireless devices.
 With a surveillance system, you can actually use an array of features that are supported by wireless technology.

 As an example, you could by a key fob that can be learned into the alarm system.
 This key fob could then be used for features like wireless arming and disarming of the alarm system.
 Some alarm systems will even allow you to connect a certain number of smartphones that can be used for features like arm/disarm and unlocking smart locks.

 Smart Home Integration

-With a system like the Qolsys IQ Panel 2, you can run all of your security devices while also enjoying a wide range of home automation features.
-Along with security devices like front door contacts and motion sensors, you can also connect a smart thermostat, smart locks, smart lights, temperature sensors, smart garage door openers and more.
+With a system like the Qolsys IQ Panel 2, you can run all of your protection devices while also enjoying a wide range of home automation features.
+Along with safety devices like front door contacts and motion sensors, you can also connect a smart thermostat, smart locks, smart lights, temperature sensors, smart garage door openers and more.
 With all of these devices working on the same platform, they can then be programmed to work together to open up a wide range of features.

 For wireless alarm systems in Lexington Kentucky, contact the team from Cornerstone Protection.
 We have the expertise and experience to design and install wireless systems for homes and businesses.
 Call us now; our support team is standing by and ready to provide you with a free alarm consultation.